cbaston82/rethinkdb-automation-node/README.md

 ```

 - Notice that **configuration/tables-config.js** has an tbl_family object with an array of types of family members.
-- Option values are being set here so that we use the data throughout the automation process.
+- Option types are being set here so that we use the data throughout the automation process.

 ```json
   "tbl_family": {